-Among the animals available for adoption at the Walter M. Crowe Animal Shelter are Fringe, a 2-year-old spayed Husky dog, and a female tabby cat.
+Among the animals available for adoption at the Walter M. Crowe Animal Shelter are a 2-year-old female bulldog mix and an adult female cat.
 The adoption donation includes spaying or neutering.
 The shelter, located at the south end of Fair Street and managed by the Kershaw County Humane Society, is open 10 a.m. to 5 p.m.
 Tuesday through Friday and 10 a.m. to 1 p.m.
 Saturday.
 The shelter is closed Sunday and Monday.
 For information on the shelter or to check for a missing pet, call 425-6016 or e-mail firstname.lastname@example.org.
-The shelter's ...
+The shelter's Web ...

 Dec.: 5 – at Governor's School (6 p.m.); 10 – at Heathwood Hall (6 p.m.); 11 –Australian traveling team (6 p.m.); 15 – at Gray Collegiate (6:30 p.m.); 16 – Great Falls (6:30 p.m.)